MaxKortenbruck/text_visualization/README.md

 ## Additions to articles
-The project creates topic and entity objects automaticly, once a JSON file is loaded, by recursivly creating new objects for articles and entitities for each JSON-FIle, which are read and stored as topics.
+The project creates topic and entity objects automatically, once a JSON file is loaded, by recursivly creating new objects for articles and entitities for each JSON-file, which are read and stored as topics.

 ![Alt text](/src/doc/pictures/dia_cl.png)

-If you want to change the source from where the JSON Files are loaded, you need to change the
+If you want to change the source from where the JSON files are loaded, you need to change the function:

 >def get_path(article = '')

-function in the file
+in the file.

 >src/app.py